forwards/social-media/twitter-policy.md

 Blocking can be more helpful than unfollowing as our account will show any blocked accounts and therefore we keep the fact that action was necessary in our institutional memory.

 - Block in rare cases that an account shows particularly unpleasant behaviour, e.g. offensive tweets.
+    - Consider reverting retweets of tweets from that account
 - Report the account if the behaviour is abusive.

 *At least two Twitter moderators should agree that blocking is necessary*.